-The mission of the Dusti Bongé Art Foundation (DBAF) is to promote the artistic legacy of Dusti Bongé, Mississippi’s first Abstract Expressionist painter, through exhibition, conservation, scholarship, and education.
+The mission of the Dusti Bongé Art Foundation (DBAF) is to promote the artistic legacy of Modernist artist Dusti Bongé, and her significant contribution to 20th century Art.

 The Foundation supports arts education & appreciation for all ages.
 To that end the DBAF maintains a gallery, free and open to the public, where we always have a selection of the artist’s works on display, allowing continual access to her art.
 We typically mount several exhibits a year in order to show as much of her work as possible.
 We invite you to visit us whenever you are on the Mississippi Gulf Coast.